 Pest Present in Middle East and North Africa region Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Perindus binudatus Emeljanov, 1989 [Cixiidae] Date palm offshoot hopper Yes.
 Present in Middle East and North Africa (Mokhtar 2009; Sultanate of Oman 2016) No records found No. Adults of this species feed on palm fronds and leaflets (Sultanate of Oman 2016).
 The immature stage possibly feeds on roots in the soil (Sultanate of Oman 2016).
 When disturbed the insect rapidly jumps away to avoid danger (Sultanate of Oman 2016) and therefore is very unlikely to be associated with harvested fresh date fruit.
 Assessment not required Assessment not required No Phenacoccus solenopsis Tinsley, 1898 [Pseudococcidae] Cotton mealybug Yes.
-Present in Middle East and North Africa (Abdul-Rassoul, Al- Malo & Hermiz 2015; García et al. 2017) Yes.
-NT, Qld (Charleston & Murray 2010; Plant Health Australia 2001).
-Listed as a Declared Pest, Prohibited (section 12) (C1 Prohibited) for WA (Government of Western Australia 2017).
+Present in Middle East and North Africa (Abdul-Rassoul, Al- Malo & Hermiz 2015; García Morales et al. 2018) Yes.
+NT, Qld (Charleston & Murray 2010; Plant Health Australia 2018).
+Listed as a Declared Pest, Prohibited (section 12) (C1 Prohibited) for WA (Government of Western Australia 2018).
 No. Date palm (Phoenix dactylifera) is an incidental host only.
 Phenacoccus solenopsis was observed being carried by visiting birds and rodents to nearby trees such as date palms where it only survived a few days; date palm is not considered a true host plant (Abbas et al. 2010) Assessment not required Assessment not required No

 Pest Present in Middle East and North Africa region Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required

-Phoenicococcus marlatti Cockerell, 1899 Yes.
-Present in Middle East and North Africa No records found No. This species prefers protected Assessment not required Assessment not required No
+Phoenicococcus marlatti Yes.
+Present in Middle No records found No. This species Assessment not Assessment not No

-[Phoenicococcidae] (García et al. 2017) areas such as on the
+Cockerell, 1899 East and North Africa (García Morales et al. 2018) prefers protected areas such as on the required required

+[Phoenicococcidae] white tissue of leaf

-Red date scale white tissue of leaf bases and areas
+Red date scale 2010) bases and areas

 behind the fibre

 bands, deep down on

 the leaf bases and

 fruit stalks where it is

 humid and rarely on

 the inner surface of

-midribs of youngest unfolding leaves (Al-
+midribs of youngest

-Khayri, Jain & Johnson
+unfolding leaves (Al- Khayri, Jain & Johnson

 2015b; Stickney,

 Barnes & Simmons

 1950; Wakil, Faleiro &

 Miller 2015).
 Only in

 the wetter coastal

 areas of California has

-this species been seen on the basal surfaces
+this species been seen

+on the basal surfaces

 of dates but never in

 the drier areas

-(Stickney, Barnes &
+(Stickney, Barnes & Simmons 1950).

-Simmons 1950).
 Since

 dates from the Middle

 East and North Africa

-will be coming from arid, semi-arid desert
+will be coming from

+arid, semi-arid desert

 regions (Köppen

 climate classification:

 BWh) it is highly

 unlikely P. marlatti

 will be associated

 with fresh date fruit.

 Pest Present in Middle East and North Africa region Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Planococcus citri (Risso, 1813) [Pseudococcidae] Citrus mealybug Yes.
-Present in Middle East and North Africa (García et al. 2017) Yes.
-All states and territories (Plant Health Australia 2001) Assessment not required Assessment not required Assessment not required No
+Present in Middle East and North Africa (García Morales et al. 2018) Yes.
+All states and territories (Plant Health Australia 2018) Assessment not required Assessment not required Assessment not required No